cncf/tag-security/assessments/guide/security-reviewer.md

-If no process is documented, they must contact the [project lead](project-lead.md) directly regarding the issue, they may notify the lead security reviewer that they have notified the project of an issue as it may impact the content of the joint evaluation or the timeframe for completing the review.
+If no process is documented, they must contact the [project lead](project-lead.md) directly regarding the issue, they may notify the lead security reviewer that they have notified the project of an issue as it may impact the content of the joint review or the timeframe for completing the review.

 Engaging in a hands-on review is not an authorization to attack an operational system.
 All hands-on testing must be performed locally/within the control